- This event has passed.

 12:30–13:00 Caroline Barrie-Smith, Museum of London Archaeology.
 CITiZAN Science: Re-invigorating Climate Resilience

-14:30–15:00 Caroline Wickham-Jones, Martin Bates, Richard Bates, University of Aberdeen, University of Wales Trinity St. David, University of St. Andrews.
+14:00–14:30 Caroline Wickham-Jones FSA, Martin Bates, University of Aberdeen, University of Wales Trinity St. David; Richard Bates, University of St. Andrews.
 Submerged Landscapes in Northern Britain: Preservation and Potential

 16:30–17:00 Nicholas Flemming, National Oceanography Centre.
 Retrospect and Prospect

-Please note that due to COVID 19 restrictions this event may be online only.
-We are only taking bookings for online attendance at the moment but will notify anyone who has booked if attendance in person becomes available.
+Please note that due to COVID 19 restrictions this event will be online only.

 Attendance by Live Stream:

 - Open to anyone to join, Fellows and Non-Fellows.